- Publication date

 Information collected directly:

-- If you email us to request support, we will collect and store your name, email address and contact number in order to communicate with you.
+- If you email us to request feedback or submit an application form to the ERS, we will collect and store your name, email address and contact number in order to communicate with you.
+We’ll do the same with your partner’s organisations’ personal details (where applicable).

 - If you provide us with information about your organisation and your proposed business model, we will store this in order that we can provide the service you requested.